 PONY PENNING WEEK

 Pony Swim: Thousands of people flock to watch this so here are some tips for the best viewing spots.
 Pony Swim Lane offers the best view of the ponies as they come up out of the channel onto a small patch of marsh separated from the crowd only by a line of construction fencing.
 You literally will be face-to-face with ponies, but it is not without challenges.
 The earlier you arrive, the closer to the ponies you will be, so this spot requires an early bird spirit.
 Wear clothes and shoes that you aren’t particularly attached to.
 It’s very marshy so you will get muddy.
-Bug spray is a must, other handy items include sunscreen, binoculars and water.
+Bug spray is a must, and other handy items include sunscreen, binoculars and water.

-Find a spot at Memorial Park about 100 yards from Pony Swim Lane where the ponies land.
+Find a spot at Chincoteague Veteran’s Memorial Park, about 100 yards from Pony Swim Lane where the ponies land.
 In exchange for sacrificing proximity to the ponies, you gain dry land.
-Some say the view from Memorial Park is just as good as that of Pony Swim Lane, but bring binoculars to get a close-up on the ponies.
+Some say the view from the park is just as good as that of Pony Swim Lane, but bring binoculars to get a close-up on the ponies.
 From the water is where old pros at Pony Penning watch.
 There are a variety of ways to accomplish that.
 Paddle your kayak up to the area where the ponies swim or book a seat with a local boat captain.
 Boats fill up quickly, so book your spot months in advance.
 When booking a boat for Pony Swim, ensure that the captain is licensed, and the boat has been inspected by the Coast Guard.
 If you’d like to launch your own boat and join the action make sure to obtain a permit from the town office.

 Pony Parade: After the ponies swim across the channel to Chincoteague, they parade down Main Street to the Chincoteague Carnival Grounds.
 Claim a spot on the sidewalk between Pony Swim Lane and the carnival grounds and wait patiently for the ponies to make their way past.